m0nst3r-ctf/Hunter-Dojo/babyauto/2/DESCRIPTION.md

-I learnt from my previous mistakes.
-Now the crash program paths will be random.
+I learned from my previous mistakes, having the same program path for different executions is too simple.
+Let's see how you fare when they are randomized.